supersu-man/spotify-playlist-downloader/README.md

 I dont want to make this app too complicated and keep it very simple.
 Few more features might be added in future.

+# Downloads
+- You can download the latest apk from [here](https://github.com/supersu-man/SpotifyPlaylistDownloader/releases).
 # Features
 - Downloads music from Spotify playlist link